Codecademy/docs/content/html/concepts/tags/terms/object/object.md

 The `<object>` tag requires the following attributes to work properly:

-- A `type` attribute that tells the browser what content media (MIME) type will be displayed ("application/pdf", "application/x-java-applet", "audio/mp4", etc.)
+- A `type` attribute that tells the browser what content media (MIME) type will be displayed. ("application/pdf", "application/x-java-applet", "audio/mp4", etc.)
 - A `data` attribute that contains the URL to the resource being used.

 This tag may contain zero or more [`<param>`](https://www.codecademy.com/resources/docs/html/tags/param) tags to pass parameters on to the resource it is displaying: